highcharts/highcharts/docs/dashboards/your-first-dashboard.md

     ```js
         Dashboards.board('container', {...})
     ```
-    or the constructor to create a new instance of the dashboard:
+    or the class `Dashboards.Board` to create a new instance of the dashboard:

     ```js
         const dashboard = new Dashboards.Board('container', {...})